shuttle1987/save-and-resume/README.md

 - The `--env` flag specifies the environment that this project should run on, which is Tensorflow 1.3.0 + Keras 2.0.6 on Python3.6,
 - The first `--data` flag specifies that the pytorch-mnist dataset should be available at the `/input` directory,
-- The second `--data` flag specifies that the output of a previus Job should be available at the `/model` directory,
+- The second `--data` flag specifies that the output of a previous Job should be available at the `/model` directory,
 - Note that the `--gpu` flag is optional for now, unless you want to start right away to run the code on a GPU machine.